 10. Store the jerky in an airtight container or resealable bag.
 It can be kept at room temperature for a few weeks or refrigerated for longer shelf life.

-See also How long to cook barbacoa in instant pot
+See also How to cook dominican rice

 Clean Jerky Co.
 Beef Jerky | Korean BBQ – Flavorful Everyday Snack | Made with 100% Beef | No MSG Added, No High Fructose Corn Syrup, None of the bad stuff.